bnanita/trafficapi/README.md

 ## Running it

-Just clone the repository, run `npm install` and then `node server.js`.
+Just clone the repository, install library needed and run `python trafficapi.py`.
 That's it :).

-If you want to run it on another port, just run `PORT=3001 node server.js` to run it on port 3001 for example
+Library

 ## Issue Reporting